themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

-On the other hand, we do know that hormonal medications can cause intolerable, significant side effects including <a href="https://www.ahajournals.org/doi/full/10.1161/STROKEAHA.117.020084" target="_blank" rel="noopener noreferrer">stroke</a>, <a href="https://gut.bmj.com/content/45/2/165" target="_blank" rel="noopener noreferrer">Crohn's Disease</a>, and <a href="https://www.nejm.org/doi/full/10.1056/NEJMoa1700732" target="_blank" rel="noopener noreferrer">certain cancers</a>.
+On the other hand, we do know that hormonal medications can cause intolerable and significant side effects including <a href="https://www.ahajournals.org/doi/full/10.1161/STROKEAHA.117.020084" target="_blank" rel="noopener noreferrer">stroke</a>, <a href="https://gut.bmj.com/content/45/2/165" target="_blank" rel="noopener noreferrer">Crohn's Disease</a>, and <a href="https://www.nejm.org/doi/full/10.1056/NEJMoa1700732" target="_blank" rel="noopener noreferrer">certain cancers</a>.
 Other side effects include <a href="https://www.ncbi.nlm.nih.gov/pubmed/27680324" target="_blank" rel="noopener noreferrer">depression</a>,  <a href="https://www.ncbi.nlm.nih.gov/pubmed/2960241" target="_blank" rel="noopener noreferrer">an increased risk of cardiovascular disease</a>, and <a href="https://www.frontiersin.org/articles/10.3389/fnins.2018.01041/full" target="_blank" rel="noopener noreferrer">an impairment in the ability to recognize others’ emotional expressions</a>.

-Headache, Pelvic inflammatory disease (PID), life-threatening infection,
+Headache, Pelvic inflammatory disease (PID), life-threatening infection, blood clots

 are listed as potential side effects in the medical brochures for Yasmin,